|

 The serial format was changed to Tx-00000, and this format was now unique to

 trailers.
-Well, almost; farm tractor plates got format TR-00000, but trailer plates never got anywhere
+Well, almost; farm tractor plates got format TR-00000 starting in 1971, but trailer plates on the

 The plate was used without stickers during 1968; stickers were applied to validate the plate for 1969-1971.